Warning: These Job Search Strategies for F1 Visa, F1 OPT Students, H4 Visa, even H1B Visa holders are not suited for mediocre” or “average” candidate.

 7. Job Search Lessons

-Questions: Top 3 lessons learnt from this job search experience
+Questions: Top 3 lessons learned from this job search experience

 1. Portfolios are important.